Having collaborated with astronomy retailers and as an Amazon Associate, we earn from qualifying purchases. See full disclosure.

 While the safety key featured in some green lasers looks like a nice added layer of security, most of these keys are plastic, and you could easily accidentally break one and have the laser become inoperable.
 In any case, the laser should never leave your hands to begin with.

-Many of the green lasers on the market today are exactly the same across hundreds of brands and stores.
-A good green laser can be found for less than $20 USD.
-If you are paying more than around $25, you are being ripped off.
-They are sold in bulk to retailers for less than $5 per unit.
-Many astronomy vendors and brands are charging $30 or even $70 for lasers that are identical to the units sold on Amazon.
-We do not usually recommend buying telescopes from Amazon or other mass-market retailers if you can purchase them from an astronomy store instead, but in the case of lasers, you are not buying a terribly specialty or complex product, and the astronomy vendors are making a killing by repackaging these generic devices.
+I’ve seen many astronomy vendors and brands charging $30 or even $70 for lasers that are identical to the units sold on Amazon.
+While I don’t usually recommend buying telescopes from Amazon or other mass-market retailers if you can purchase them from an astronomy store instead, in the case of lasers, you are not buying a terribly specialized or complex product, and the astronomy vendors are making a killing by repackaging these generic devices.

 Zane Landers